joelwebb/octoFLU/README.md

 ## Creating the executable file

 * Install necessary packages by opening an administer command prompt and running the "install_important_files.py" by typing the command: "python install_important_files.py"
-* Run the "create_exe.py" file by typing the command "python create_exe.py"
+* Run the "create_gui.py" file by typing the command "python create_exe.py"
-* Create a shortcut by running the file "create_shortcut.py" and move the shortcut to where you want to run OctoFLU!